 5) Do we have the technology in place to support hybrid work?

 Lastly, HR teams need to consider whether they have the right technology in place to support hybrid working.
-That includes looking at whether your HR software is up to the task — such as to support remote onboarding and employee engagement — as well as coordinating with other departments to see if employees have sufficient software to complete their work.
+That includes looking at whether your HR software is up to the task — such as supporting remote onboarding and employee engagement — as well as coordinating with other departments to see if employees have sufficient software to complete their work.

 Whilst doing so may seem to be more of IT’s responsibility, HR can play an important role in getting a company’s tech aligned with hybrid work.
 If HR managers are plugged into what employees want from a hybrid-working environment, they can then collaborate with IT leaders to find the tools that help employees do their jobs well and feel supported.